Kyle Tucker Preview, Player Props: Astros vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.52 team ERA that ranks 20th among all league pitching staffs.
+- The Diamondbacks' 4.50 team ERA ranks 20th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 20th in baseball in home runs surrendered (195 total, 1.2 per game).
+- Diamondbacks pitchers combine to surrender 195 total home runs at a rate of 1.2 per game (to rank 18th in the league).

 © 2023 Data Skrive.
 All rights reserved.